Living abroad

 There are a number of cities that expats choose to move to in Turkey.
 Big cities are better for doing business and enjoying an active lifestyle, while smaller ones are ideal for leading a relaxed and comfortable life on the sea shore.

-Big cities such as Istanbul, Ankara, and Izmir are well developed.
+Big cities such as Istanbul, Ankara, Izmir, and Antalya are well developed.
 Living there can be more expensive, but the quality of life is similar to that of the big European cities.

 Smaller towns, like Bodrum, Fethiye, or Gaziantep, are cheaper, but have less developed infrastructure and service industry